JetBrains/intellij-sdk-docs/basics/action_system.md

 A group of actions can form a toolbar or a menu.
 Subgroups of a group can form submenus of a menu.

-Actions can be included in multiple groups, and thus appear in numerous places within the IDE UI.
+Actions can be included in multiple groups, and thus appear in different places within the IDE UI.
 An action must have a unique identifier for each place it appears in the IDE UI.
 See the [Action Declaration Reference](#action-declaration-reference) section for information about how to specify locations in the IDE UI.

 <!-- TODO: Reconcile ActionPlaces vs. PlatformActions -->

 #### Presentation
-Every place where the action appears, a new [`Presentation`](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) is created.
+A new [`Presentation`](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) gets created for every place where the action appears.
-Therefore, the same action can have different text or icons when it appears in other user interface places.
+Therefore, the same action can have different text or icons when it appears in different places of the user interface.
 Different presentations for the action are created by copying the Presentation returned by the `AnAction.getTemplatePresentation()` method.

 #### Compact Attribute
 A group's "compact" attribute specifies whether an action within that group is visible when disabled.
 See [Registering Actions in plugin.xml](#registering-actions-in-pluginxml) for an explanation of how the `compact` attribute is set for a group.
 If the `compact` attribute is `true` for a menu group, an action in the menu only appears if its state is both enabled and visible.
-In contrast, if the `compact` attribute is `false`, the menu's action appears if its state is disabled but visible.
+In contrast, if the `compact` attribute is `false`, an action in the menu appears if its state is disabled but visible.
 Some menus like **Tools** have the `compact` attribute set, so there isn't a way to show an action on the tools menu if it is not enabled.

 | Host Menu<br>`compact` Setting | Action Enabled | Visibility Enabled | Menu Item Visible? | Menu Item Appears Gray? |